-You don’t even need have legal residency to sign up (I signed up on an expired tourist visa after living here for a year).
+You don’t even need to have legal residency to sign for a private plan (I signed up on an expired tourist visa after living here for a year).

 Most jobs will include insurance in their benefits packages, covering a large portion of your premium.
 But if you don’t have a job, it’s not expensive to pay out of pocket, I do as a freelancer.

-My insurance covers 40% of all prescriptions, 100% of any blood tests, scans or ultrasounds (preventative care is encouraged), dental is covered 100%, and so on.
+My insurance covers 40% of all prescriptions, 100% of any blood tests, scans, or ultrasounds (preventative care is encouraged), dental is covered 100%, and so on.

-Hospital Aleman – If you find yourself sick and looking for a one-off doctor’s appoint to pay out of pocket for, the German Hospital is great for this.
+- Hospital Aleman – If you find yourself sick and looking for a one-off doctor’s appointment to pay out of pocket for, the German Hospital is great for this.
 They offer insurance plans also, but I’d stick with OSDE or Swiss for that since they have a wide network of clinics and hospitals to choose from.

-Packing List: What to bring to Argentina
+Packing List: What to Bring to Argentina

 Everything but the kitchen sink.
 Ha, kidding, sort of, not really.
-First, take into account how long you will be here.

 If you’re only here for six months to a year, then you don’t really need to bring tons of food, spices, and household goods.

 What to bring, regardless of how long you’ll be in Argentina:

-Electronics: Phones, computers, and everything in between will cost two or three times as much here as it does in the US or Europe.
+- ELECTRONICS: Phones, computers, and everything in between will cost two or three times as much here as it does in the US or Europe.
 Bring your phone, laptop, kindle, camera, SD cards, headphones, extra charging cables, batteries.
 Bring ALL OF IT.

-Clothes: Clothes in Argentina are pricey and low quality.
+- CLOTHES: Clothes in Argentina are pricey and low quality.
 Bring everything you’ll need.
 Think about what you’ll be doing (hiking in Patagonia? working out? going out?) and pack accordingly.

-Baby items: If you have children, bring baby clothes, toys, and anything you need.
+- BABY ITEMS: If you have children, bring baby clothes, toys, and anything you need.
 These things are much more expensive here.

-Household items: Over the years, I’ve slowly brought down everything.
+- HOUSEHOLD ITEMS: Over the years, I’ve slowly brought down everything.
 I’ve brought sheets, a complete set of stainless steel pots and pans, and closet organizers.
-Of course, these things exist here (Argentina is hardly a deserted wasteland), but the difference in quality and price to what you find in North America or Europe is staggering.
+Of course, these things exist here (Argentina is hardly a deserted wasteland), but the difference in quality and price to what you find in North America or Europe can be staggering.

 Where to grocery shop in Buenos Aires

 There’s an entire aisle dedicated different brands of plain crackers, and the condiment aisle is 75% mayonnaise.

 While the internet has slowly killed the mom and pop shop in the US, they’re still thriving in Argentina.

 But if you fancy yourself a self-taught chef and want a fully stocked kitchen, this is where I’d do my shopping:

-- Small neighborhood shops such as Granjas (poultry and eggs), Carniceria (you guessed it, butcher shop), Verdulerias (best produce around), Casas de Pasta (housemade fresh pasta shops), Fiambrerias (charcuterie shops) and so on.
+- Small neighborhood shops such as Granjas (poultry and eggs), Carniceria (you guessed it, butcher shop), Verdulerias (best produce around), Casas de Pasta (housemade fresh pasta shops), Fiambrerias (charcuterie shops), and so on.

-Chino supermarkets: These small supermarkets are the cheapest places to buy wine.
+- Chino supermarkets: These small supermarkets are the cheapest places to buy wine.
 You’re welcome

-Ferias Itinerantes: These markets that rotate and move neighborhoods each day.
+- Ferias Itinerantes: These markets rotate and move neighborhoods each day.
 They’re a government initiative to offer good quality at affordable prices to help fight inflation.
 They have great produce, meat, eggs, and meats and cheeses at low prices.
 Check here to find one near you.

-Barrio Chino: Chinatown in Belgrano is small (only four blocks) but it’s the best place to get imported goods, hard to find ingredients and cheap bulk products (like rice, seeds, nuts, and quinoa).
+- Barrio Chino: Chinatown in Belgrano is small (only four blocks) but it’s the best place to get imported goods, hard to find ingredients, and cheap bulk products (like rice, seeds, nuts, and quinoa).

-Bolivian Market in Liniers: It’s a trek to get to Liniers, but I think it’s worth it.
+- Bolivian Market in Liniers: It’s a trek to get to Liniers, but I think it’s worth it.
 There’s a lot of variety and it’s very, very affordable (even more so than Chinatown).
 I’ll go here and stock up on things like quinoa and chia seeds to last a couple of months.
 Take advantage and eat some amazing Bolivian food while you’re there, you won’t regret it.

 Cost of Living in Argentina

-If you’re coming with plenty of savings or a job that pays in dollars, then you can enjoy a good standard of living in Buenos Aires.
+If you’re coming with plenty of savings or an independent, remote job that pays in dollars, then you can enjoy a good standard of living in Buenos Aires.

 Earning dollars versus a low salary in pesos can mean night and day in your standard of living in Argentina.